 When their first son was born to Mark and Laura Pentecost, they were thrilled and delighted.
 But by the time Parker was 6 months old, Mark and Laura knew something was not right.
 At first, he could not sit up normally, and he made almost no sounds at all.

-"We started seeing strange things," says Laura.
+"We started seeing strange things," said Laura.
 "Parker would look off and stare.
 It was like he was seeing ghosts in the house that we couldn't see.
 He also would hold on to the furniture closely because he was not walking steady."

-The Pentecosts, who live in Poplar Grove, Illinois, were referred to UW Health's American Family Children’s Hospital in Madison.
+The Pentecosts, who live in Poplar Grove, Ill., were referred to UW Health's American Family Children’s Hospital in Madison.
 When Parker was 18 months old, he saw David Hsu, MD, PhD, who found Parker to have low muscle tone and global developmental delay, being at about the 9-month level in gross motor, fine motor and language skills.
-Extensive genetic and metabolic tests were initiated, and a brain scan was performed.
+Extensive genetic and metabolic tests were initiated and a brain scan was performed.

 In September 2012, when Parker was 3 years old, he had an extended inpatient video-EEG performed because of staring spells.
 This study required his doctors to work together to obtain approval.
 The study immediately showed he was having seizures where he would suddenly twitch (myoclonic seizures).
 In addition, he had seizures where he would suddenly lose muscle tone and then fall (drop seizures).
 This combination of seizure types suggested a diagnosis of Doose syndrome.
 Parker was then started on seizure medications.

 Parker seemed at first to respond to his seizure medications, for periods of time.